PCMDI/pcmdi.github.io/CMIP6/Guide/dataManagers.md

 If your data node does not run LAS, you will need to change the "las_configure" setting to "false".

 Configure your PID and cdf2cim information in esg.ini [config:cmip6] section.
+For PID configuration you'll need to add "shared secret" passwords for the RabbitMQ settings (see the publisher manual).
 Contact Renata mccoy20@llnl.gov or Tony hoang1@llnl.gov for an account on the confluence server.
 Please mention you institution.

 https://acme-climate.atlassian.net/wiki/spaces/ESGF/pages/369983978/RabbitMQ+server+config

+### Errata Service
+ (coming soon)

-**Data Availability:** Node administrators need to insert a “policy” to make CMIP6 data.
+**Data Availability:** Node administrators need to insert a “policy” to make CMIP6 data available to all users.
 This can be accomplished by adding the following line to the esgf_policies_common.xml file (TBD: distributed in v2.6.9 ?)

 `    <policy resource=".*CMIP6.*" attribute_type="ANY" attribute_value="" action="Read"/>`